RandomSearch18/a-level-project/docs/readme.md

 #### Clear inputs and outputs

+Users will interact with the routing engine through a basic web-based UI

 Its outputs would be a list of directions that the user can follow to navigate from the start to the end.

 #### Clearly defined logic